bacoords/studio/docs/localization.md

    7. Leave the other fields as default and click **Export**.

 4. **Add to Project**
-   Unzip the exported strings and add them to the `src/translations`.
+   Unzip the exported strings and add them to the `translations`.
 Overwrite the files in there with your new files.